dhruv114523/SOA-Competition/README.md

 # SOA-Competition
 # EDFIP Project - Premium Calculation

-This repository contains the code used for calculating premiums as part of the EDFIP project.
+This repository contains the code used for calculating insurance premiums as part of the EDFIP project.

 ## Project Status